Kings Gap Environmental Education Center: History

-Preservation
+James McCormick Cameron erected the park's 32-room mansion as a summer home around 1908.
+The C. H. Masland and Son Carpet Company purchased the mansion and its surrounding acreage after Cameron's death in 1949.
+The Commonwealth of Pennsylvania acquired the land from the carpet company in 1973.

 Working through the Nature Conservancy, the Commonwealth of Pennsylvania acquired the mansion and 1,430 acres of land in 1973.
 The environmental education center opened in 1977 and the training center opened in 1980.
 In 1991, the training center was renamed in honor of William C. Forrey, retiring director of the Pennsylvania Bureau of State Parks.
 Forrey served as Bureau Director from 1973 through 1991 and was instrumental in the acquisition and growth of Kings Gap.

-Environmental education

-Kings Gap Environmental Education Center is one of four environmental education centers operated by the Pennsylvania Department of Conservation and Natural Resources.
-The PA DCNR also gives environmental education programs for students, teachers, and the public at Kings Gap.

-Recreation

-Hiking and picnicking are popular activities at the park.
-Kings Gap has many picnic tables throughout the park to enjoy a lunch packed from home.
-There are three permanent orienteering courses at Kings Gap Environmental Education Center of different difficulties.
-The center offers programs on orienteering for beginners in the fall and spring.

-Hunting is permitted on several hundred acres of Kings Gap Environmental Education Center.
-Hunters are expected to follow the rules and regulations of the Pennsylvania Game Commission.
-The common game species are gray squirrels, turkey, and white-tailed deer.

-There are approximately 20 miles of trails from 19 marked and named trailheads.